joj-macho/joj-macho.github.io/tutorials/python/python-web-dev.md

 permalink: /workspace/python/python-flask
 ---

 Welcome to the world of web development with Flask!
 This tutorial is your gateway to creating dynamic and interactive web applications using Python.
 Flask, a lightweight and versatile web framework, empowers you to build web solutions with ease.
 Whether you're a beginner or an experienced developer, Flask offers a straightforward approach to web development.
-Let's embark on this exciting journey together.
+Let's do this.

 ## Getting Started with Flask <hr>
    - Overview of Flask.